tonyandrewmeyer/misc/charm_temp_errors.md

 If Pebble can't be reached, then this will raise a `ConnectionError` and the charm will enter an error state.
 In some cases, that might be the right thing to do!
 However, we'd rather avoid the error state unless human intervention is required to fix the problem, and we're confident that in most cases this is actually just a temporary issue and trying again after a short time will solve the problem.

 A common pattern is to check Pebble first, and defer if it's not available:

+> [!WARNING]
+> Don't use this code - there's a better alternative below!

 ```python
 if container.can_connect():